 Footprint and Portability

 Before committing to any new piece of fitness equipment, measure your space!
-The dedicated floorspace of some of the best gym machines is far greater than the best adjustable dumbbells.
+The dedicated floor space of some of the best gym machines is far greater than the best adjustable dumbbells.

 Consider your home gym floor space and ceiling height.
 Some of the functional trainers and squat racks in this roundup require a decent amount of overhead height.

-And one more thing: If you’re looking for a functional trainer, make sure you have enough room around the machine to use the pulleys without being crowded by other equipment or a wall.
+One more thing: If you’re looking for a functional trainer, make sure you have enough room around the machine to use the pulleys without being crowded by other equipment or a wall.

 Best Glute Machines: FAQs